WSRV: Classic hits

 On January 1, 2006, the station flipped to "97.1 The River," with a mix of classic hits and classic rock, targeting people ages 25–54.
 The playlist was familiar and hit-oriented, like most classic hits stations, but leaned towards primarily rock songs from the late 1960s, 70s and 80s, with no pop or dance music.

-On April 17, 2006, WFOX changed call letters to WSRV, to match the "River" moniker, which is a nod to the Chattahoochee River.
+On April 17, 2006, WFOX changed its own call sign to WSRV, to match the "River" moniker, which is a nod to the Chattahoochee River.
 The WFOX call letters would move to another Cox Radio station, the former WEFX, in Norwalk, Connecticut.

 Classic rock

 WSRV would later move to a more standard classic rock playlist, even though it still identifies itself on the air as "Classic Hits."
 In addition, WSRV plays a few 1990s titles but no 2000s music.
 "Rock Blocks," which feature three songs in a row from the same artist/group, sometimes including deep cuts and live material, are featured during the day and on weekends.

-On June 19, 2006, Lexie Kaye became the River's first on-air personality doing mornings weekdays from 5:30 am–8:30 am.
-Kaedy Kiely, previously of 96Rock and WZGC during its "Z93" days, became morning host on September 18, 2008.
-In 2011, Afternoon host Dave Clapper was named Program Director.
-Veteran Atlanta radio personality Steve Craig joined in early 2012 as music director and took over the Morning Show in 2017.
-Kaedy Kiely moved to Afternoons, with longtime Atlanta host English Nick joining in Middays.
-Evenings are hosted by Debra Green.
+On June 19, 2006, Lexie Kaye became the River's first female, on-air personality doing mornings solo every weekday from 5:30 am–8:30 am.
+Lexie was the only live on-air personality for the River, doing all remote broadcasts and concert promotions.
+Chris Miller was the program director for WSRV - FM.

 In October 2011, rock singer Eddie Money became the host of “Money in the Morning,” an experiment that lasted about three months.

 In September 2013, WSRV upgraded to an interactive radio station.
 Listeners can control the music by like/dislike the songs, and record themselves then send it to be played on the air.
 Whatever song has the most likes when the previous one finishes is next to play.

 WSRV is currently broadcasting digital radio using the HD Radio system, and features adult alternative rock on its HD-2 channel branded as "The Other Side of The River".
-Steve Craig, formerly of 99X, is featured as the host of "The Other Side...".
 Both stations stream live via WSRV's website.